-Ayurvedic Diet - Spiritually Minded Cuisine for Achieving Internal Balance.
+Ayurvedic Diet - Spiritually Minded Cuisine For Achieving Internal Balance

-What is Ayurveda?
+What is the Ayurvedic diet?
+And what is Ayurveda?
 The simple answer is; a school of medicine, a diet, and lifestyle remembered from ancient Ayurvedic texts, Sanskrit writings that are among the oldest in the world and hold answers to a myriad of human ailments and conditions.
 It is the answers held in these ancient texts that have inspired contemporary Ayurvedic practitioners to pursue the holistic type of self-improvement that we’re all looking for in a world full of EDM yoga classes, which may be a little misguided in both purpose and style, not to mention green juices that cost more than a solid meal.

 Clarity and energy, as well as space and time to center ourselves, aren't just empty promises conjured up by self-proclaimed gurus or so called life coaches who clutter up our social media news feeds.
 These are actually reachable states, and while they've seemed to escape my grasp in the past, maybe following this more extensive rundown of exactly what Ayurveda is, with a stronger embrace of its practices and principles will be exactly what you and I need to maintain them.

-Sweet, sour, pungent, salty, astringent, and bitter are the six flavors spoken about in Ayurveda.
+Sweet, sour, pungent, salty, astringent, and bitter are the six flavors spoken about in the Ayurvedic diet.
 Having all six of these flavors with each meal, and making sure to carefully balance them according to your Dosha type (more on that later) is recommended for optimum health and vitality.
-The Ayurvedic philosophy was conceived from the awareness that continual purification of the body from toxins is the key to holistic wellness and that specific food types based on your mind-body configuration is the main form of medicine one needs to achieve this wellness.
+The Ayurvedic diet philosophy was conceived from the awareness that continual purification of the body from toxins is the key to holistic wellness and that specific food types based on your mind-body configuration is the main form of medicine one needs to achieve this wellness.
 Even in the contemporary medical world it has been proven that our gut and our brain have a correlative relationship which shows how the things we eat can affect our moods, which in turn can affect our health in all sorts of ways including; increased risk of suffering heart disease, strokes, or even Parkinson's disease.
 Prestigious universities such as Harvard and Johns Hopkins are at the forefront of this research and are drawing many conclusions that coincide with the findings of Ayurveda.

 Vata, Pitta and Kapha are the three Dosha types spoken of in Ayurveda, which characterize the different types of mind-body configurations that we are all made up of.
 One of the Dosha's is typically more dominant than the other two within an individual, and they are each representative of the sort of natural born mind, body, and nature connection in each of us.
-Upon identification of our Dosha type and eating according to its configuration means we will be perfectly balanced; aligned for receiving, positivity, clarity, and all the good things that are said to come into our lives through the Ayurvedic practice.
+Upon identification of our Dosha type and eating according to its configuration means we will be perfectly balanced; aligned for receiving, positivity, clarity, and all the good things that are said to come into our lives through the Ayurvedic diet.

 Ojas is what we experience when we are balanced, and Ama is what we experience when we are not.
 Clear, physical signs exist for both, although there’s no test for either in western medicine.
 The University of Maryland’s Susan Weis-Bohlen calls Ojas the "essence of life".
 During Ojas, our body is detoxing 24/7, and we have energy, enthusiasm, and pink, uncoated tongues that serve as a symbol of physical wellbeing.
 With Ama, we experience depression, irritability, and fatigue, and may even emit an unhealthy smell because of bad metabolism.